codingMustache/codingMustache/README.md

 ## Joke of the Day

-I broke my finger at work today, on the other hand I'm completely fine.
+I decided to sell my Hoover… well it was just collecting dust.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. eBay
+ 1. Region 1
- 2. Overstock
+ 2. Region 2
- 3. Shopify
+ 3. Region 4
- 4. Amazon
+ 4. Region 3

 <details>
   <summary>Answer</summary>
-  Amazon
+  Region 3
 </details>